 Upon learning of a death, we commonly hear requests to respect a family’s privacy during their period of mourning.
 Yet the period of mourning cannot always be measured by time, and grief can last a lifetime.
-What is most important is not another’s personal information, but the respect we show one another regarding our private lives.
-This is also true for those who provide cemetery and funeral services, some of whom have also breached the privacy of mourners.
-If anyone wants to write about another’s grief or mourning, we recommend that they receive written consent directly from the mourner/s.
+What is most important is not another’s personal information, but the respect we show each other regarding our private lives.
+This is also true for authors as well as those who provide cemetery and funeral services, some of whom have breached the privacy of mourners who seek comfort at their cemetery.
+If anyone wants to write about another’s grief or mourning, we recommend that they request written consent directly from the mourner/s.

 People regularly talk of family, but what is it?
 Who are our family members – and who determines the roles and expectations?
 There is a lot more flexibility in families than some would allow.
 When we love and receive love, we find family there.
 We can accept the love of a dog or cat or horse, shared in their own way.
 Perhaps we can also learn to accept love from other humans, even if it is expressed in their own way, too.